krls2020/laravel-tutorial/README.md

 DB_PASSWORD=[password from Access details]
 ```

-> 🔒 **Security Note:** Never share or commit your database credentials.
-Always get them from the Zerops dashboard Access details section.

 Now you can use your favorite database management tool or run artisan commands while working with the database in Zerops - no local PostgreSQL installation needed!

 ## Next Steps